Energy Management

 ELECTRICITY CONSUMPTION

-4 The conversion to GJ is made based on the factors of the National Energy Balance.
+3 Conversion to GJ is based on the factors from the National Energy Balance.
+There was a 1% reduction in total energy consumption, in GJ, compared to 2024.